 In June 2014, the FASB issued Accounting Standard Update No. 2014-10, Elimination of Certain Financial Reporting Requirements, Including an Amendment to Variable Interest Entities Guidance in Topic 810, Consolidation.
 The amendments in this update remove the definition of a development stage entity from the Master Glossary of the Accounting Standards Codification, thereby removing the financial reporting distinction between development stage entities and other reporting entities from GAAP.
-In addition, the amendments eliminate the requirements for development stage entities to (1) present inception-to-date information in the statements of income, cash flows and shareholder equity, (2) label the financial statements as those of a development stage entity, (3) disclose a description of the development stage activities in which the entity is engaged, and (4) disclose in the first year in which the entity is no longer a development stage entity that in prior years it had been in the development stage.
+In addition, the amendments eliminate the requirements for development stage entities to (1) present inception-to-date information in the statements of income, cash flows and shareholder equity, (2) label the financial statements as those of a development stage entity is no longer a development stage entity that in prior years it had been in the development stage.
 A public entity is required to apply the amendments for annual reporting periods beginning after December 15, 2014, and interim periods therein.
 Early adoption is permitted.
 An entity should apply the amendments retrospectively for all comparative periods presented.
 The Company elected to adopt the guidance in the second quarter of 2014.
 Adoption of this standard did not have a material impact on the Company's financial position, statement of operations, or statement of cash flows.